Quantifying conjugacy separability in wreath products of groups: Introduction

 There are only a few results concerning the asymptotic behaviour of conjugacy separability for different classes of groups.
 Lawton, Louder, and McReynolds \cite{LLM} demonstrate that if $G$ is a nonabelian free group or the fundamental group of a closed oriented surface of genus $g \geq 2$, then $\Conj_G(n) \preceq n^{n^2}$.
 For the class of finitely generated nilpotent groups, the second named author and D\'{e}re \cite{Dere_Pengitore} demonstrate the following alternative.
 If $G$ is a finite extension of a finitely generated abelian group, then $\Conj_G(n) \preceq (\log(n))^d$ for some natural number $d$, and when $G$ is a virtually nilpotent group that is not virtually abelian, then there exist natural numbers $d_1$ and $d_2$ such that $n^{d_1} \preceq \Conj_G(n) \preceq n^{d_2}.$ Outside of these examples, no other asymptotic bounds of $\Conj_G(n)$ for any class of finitely generated groups have been computed.

 Given a separability property, it is natural to ask whether this property is preserved by certain group theoretic constructions.
 Checking that the class of residually finite groups is closed under forming finite direct products is an easy exercise, similarly for conjugacy separability.
 It was proved by Stebe \cite{stebe} and independently by Remeslennikov \cite{remeslennikov} that the class of conjugacy separable groups is closed under taking free products; the fist named author \cite{mf} proved that the class of conjugacy separable groups is closed under forming graph products, a group-theoretic construction generalising both direct and free products of groups.
-However, separability properties do not have to be stable with respect to forming group extensions: Goryaga \cite{goryaga} gave an example of a finite extension of a conjugacy separable group that is not conjugacy separable.
+However, conjugacy separability is not in general stable with respect to forming group extensions: Goryaga \cite{goryaga} gave an example of a finite extension of a conjugacy separable group that is not conjugacy separable.

 The main aim of this paper is to study effective conjugacy separability and its behaviour with respect to the construction of restricted wreath products.
 Given groups $A,B$, we will use $A \wr B$ to denote the \textbf{restricted wreath product} of $A$ and $B$, i.e.